SiliconWit/image-based-3d-reconstruction/Thesis/Thesis/Problem Statement & Objectives/Problem Statement Points.md

 - Lighting may be uniform or may rotate with the objects
 - The camera is stationary.
 - This method may not account for occlusions well enough as well as intricate shapes of the target object.

+## Rationale

+To improve the automation of 3-D scanning, it is necessary to plan the path for the robot, making it maximize the information gained about the objects or scenes.[[fanPathPlanningAutonomous2023]]